 What documentation do I need to submit with my amended Wisconsin income tax return?

 You should generally submit documents that pertain to the item(s) being adjusted.

 Following is the documentation required in some specific situations:

-- If you are amending your return to claim additional rental expenses, you should submit the amended federal Form 1040, Schedule(s) E, and any other forms or schedules that need to be changed, such as federal Form 8582.
+- If you are amending your return to claim additional rental expenses, you should submit the amended federal Form 1040 or 1040-SR, Schedule(s) E, and any other forms or schedules that need to be changed, such as federal Form 8582.